kadena-docs/kadena-docs/docs/smart-contracts/language-features.md

 ## Command-line interpreter

-n the [Quick start](/quickstart), you got a first look at writing Pact smart contract code and using the Pact command-line interpreter, also referred to as the Pact read-eval-print-loop (REPL) environment.
+In the [Quick start](/quickstart), you got a first look at writing Pact smart contract code and using the Pact command-line interpreter, also referred to as the Pact read-eval-print-loop (REPL) environment.
-The Pact REPL enables you to write and execute Pact code interactively from the command-line. but its real power lies in the ability to execute code in smart contract modules—that is, `.pact` files—or in test modules with the `.repl` file extension for testing your code as you go.
+The Pact REPL enables you to write and execute Pact code interactively from the command-line. but its real power lies in the ability to execute code in smart contract modules—that is, `.pact` files—or in test files with the `.repl` file extension that help you test your code as you go.
-With test modules, you can take advantage of features that are only available to use `.repl` file in the Pact REPL interpreter.
+With test `.repl` files, you can execute `.pact` module code and take advantage of features that are only available to use in`.repl` files run by the Pact REPL interpreter.
+For example, `.repl` files can include functions to set up environment data that's required for testing, but that is otherwise difficult to replicate in a test.
 In most cases, you can use the features provided by the Pact REPL in combination with an integrated development environment (IDE), like Visual Studio Code, to provide an end-to-end development environment.

 ## Parenthesis

 Pact uses parentheses to enclose each statement in the code.
+The statements enclosed by parentheses are often referred to as symbolic expressions or **S-expressions**.
 Parentheses enclose all module declarations, all function declarations, and any related logic.
 Often, the code requires nested parenthetical statements to resolve the logic.
 For example, the outermost parentheses in the following code contain the **helloWorld** module: